transkatgirl/nightcore.sh/README.md

 Useful speed multipliers range from 1.1 to 1.3, different songs will likely need to be set to different speeds.

 ### Output
-The script will typically output 2-3 files: output.mkv (generated video), output.thumbnail.png (generated thumbnail image), and output.srt (generated subtitle file, optional).
+The script will typically output 3-4 files: output.mkv (generated video), output.flac (generated audio), output.thumbnail.png (generated thumbnail image), and output.srt (generated subtitle file, optional).
 If you are planning on uploading your video to a video sharing service, upload these files, and avoid doing any format conversions to the video and thumbnail files if possible (re-encoding will result in a significant quality loss).

-If you would like an audio-only file, run this FFMPEG command: `ffmpeg -i output.mkv -vn -acodec copy output.flac`.
-This will create an output audio file for uploading to audio sharing services.
-Avoid doing any format conversions to this file if possible.

 If you would like a smaller video file to share directly, run `sh compress.sh` in the same folder as the video file.
 This will create a far smaller compressed version of the video, which can be uploaded to file sharing sites and streamed directly.
 Do not upload the compressed video to video sharing sites like YouTube.